Posted on

 Here are the most popular TikTok subcultures:

-There are also micro-trends that quickly come and go.
+There are also micro-trends that come and go quickly.
 These are particularly popular with Gen Z and Gen Alpha users.
 For example, the current digital decluttering trend focuses on organising digital storage.

 These niches allow brands to run targeted campaigns.
 Marketers can also reach their target audience creatively in a different niche.
-For example, a fashion brand could advertise through a BookToker to reach a Gen Z audience.
+For example, a fashion brand could find influencers in the BookTok niche to reach a Gen Z audience.

 Let's explore the hashtags currently trending on TikTok.